How (Not) to Upgrade to the Latest Windows 10 Version

 Being a Windows Insider means you’ll often run buggy versions of Windows 10.
 The safe choice is to wait for a stable release of Windows 10 and use one of the following upgrade routes.

-When your computer is ready to upgrade, you’ll receive the Fall Creators Update through Windows Update.
+When your computer is ready to upgrade, you’ll receive the October 2018 Update through Windows Update.
 It’s worth being patient.
 If Microsoft doesn’t have reliable data for your hardware or if Insiders with your specs experienced lots of issues, the update may not roll out to your system for some time.

 To check whether you’re ready to upgrade, head to Start > Settings > Update & Security > Windows Update and click Check for updates.
 Once the upgrade has downloaded, you’ll see it listed here.